abe-winter/abe-winter.github.io/_posts/2018-06-24-certainty.md

 That's all well and good except I'm pretty senior now.
 Suddenly part of my job is winning arguments. <img src="https://anti.style/flatpixel/certainty">

-As beginning managers we sometimes luck into getting *angry* about the right thing, and insist on it.
-New managers are reluctant to appear certain until we're absolutely sure that we've done all our homework.
-I'm speaking for myself here but I think I'm not just speaking for myself.
+As beginning managers we sometimes luck into getting *angry* about the right thing, and insist on it, but are reluctant to assert ourselves with a cool head.

 This caution doesn't serve your career *or* the interests of your team.